Leadership Transitions FAQs

 05. What further changes were made to our financial processes and systems?

-- Set the missions budget at 10 percent of tithes and offerings, rather than 18 percent, to maintain both generosity and sustainability.
+• Adjusted missions funding from 18% to 10% of tithes and offerings, to maintain both generosity and sustainability.
 (See #2 within our Global Missions Support FAQs page for more info.)

-Our internal review of cash balances and activities from September 2024 through February 2025, the span of time since our last audit, found no evidence of financial misconduct.
-Based on these results, we determined that other independent examinations were not necessary.
+An internal financial review covering September 2024 through February 2025, the span of time since the last audit, did not identify evidence of financial misconduct.

 07. Why did the Senior Pastors, Executive Pastor, and four Campus Pastors resign?